snowplow-archive/kinesis-example-scala-consumer/README.md

 as part of a proof of concept for porting our event collection and enrichment processes to run on Kinesis.

-This has been built to run in conjunction wiht the [kinesis-example-scala-producer] [producer].
+This has been built to run in conjunction with the [kinesis-example-scala-producer] [producer].

 ## Pre-requisites

-This project requires Java 1.7 and SBT.
+This project requires Java 1.7 and SBT 0.13.0.

 If you are running Vagrant, you can run it using the Snowplow [dev environment] [dev-environment].
 Make sure you run the [jvm-7] [jvm-7]